csixteen/cl-bff/README.md

 - [ASDF](https://common-lisp.net/project/asdf/)

 # Compiling
-In order to compile _cl-bff_ into a single binary, you just need to call `make`:
+In order to compile _cl-bff_ into a single binary, you just need to call `make bin`:

 ```
 $ make bin